walwalka/StuckOnInventory/README.md

 - Verify `VITE_ENV_URL` in frontend `.env`
 - Check backend is running: `curl http://localhost:5081/api/health`
 - Ensure CORS is enabled in `inventoryBackend/index.js`

+**Authentication Issues**

+*"JwtStrategy requires a secret or key"*
+- Ensure `JWT_SECRET` is set in `.env`
+- Verify environment variables are passed in `docker-compose.yml`
+- Restart backend: `docker compose restart backend`

+*Can't login - "Email not verified"*
+- Check backend logs for verification link: `docker logs inventory_backend | grep "verify-email"`
+- Or use the resend verification page at `/resend-verification`
+- Copy the verification URL and open in browser

+*401 Unauthorized on API requests*
+- Token may have expired (15 minute lifetime)
+- Frontend should auto-refresh - check browser console for errors
+- Clear localStorage and login again: `localStorage.clear()`

+*Email verification link not working*
+- Token expires after 24 hours - request a new one at `/resend-verification`
+- Check that `FRONTEND_URL` in `.env` matches your actual frontend URL
+- Verify token in URL matches what's in the database

+*Rate limit errors*
+- Wait 15 minutes for general rate limit reset
+- Wait 1 hour for password reset/verification rate limits
+- Rate limits are per IP address

 ## Contributing